 Here are the best ways to sell and save:

-1. Shop their 90% clearance sale at least twice a year.
+1. Shop Plato’s Closet 90% clearance sale at least twice a year.

 2. Clearance items are marked with a yellow sticker and at least 50% off.

-4. If they buy your clothes, it will usually be around 30-40% of the price you bought it at.
+4. If they buy your clothes, it will usually be around 30 – 40% of the price you bought them at.

-They sell their clothes for 60-80% off retail prices, so in order to make a profit, they don’t want to spend much to buy them.
+They sell your clothes for 70% off retail prices, so in order to make a profit, they don’t want to spend much to buy them.
 They’ll buy basic things like T-shirts for around $2.

 5. They won’t buy clothes that are ripped or worn.

-Though this can change depending on the store, this is what I found at my store.
+Though this can change depending on the store, but this is what I found at my store.
+Plus, Plato’s Closet states these sizes on their website and Facebook page.

 7. Save up to 15% on gift cards at Gift Card Granny or Raise.

-One of the easiest ways to save a little money is by finding discounted gift cards.
+One of the easiest ways to save a little money is by finding discounted gift cards on Gift Card Granny or Raise.
 Plato’s Closet cards go fast, so you might want to set up an alert so you know when to buy!

-8. It takes about 3 weeks for Plato’s Closet to put items on clearance.
+8. It takes about three weeks for Plato’s Closet to put items on clearance.

-9. Sign up for their digital rewards program to get 20% off your next purchase.
+9. Join their loyalty program to get up to 20% off your purchase.

 10. Take 25% off your purchase by picking up a part-time job.